 - Leverage the Team.
 Spread work around by involving process owners and let those owners lead their individual processes.
 One of the ways to create leverage is to diversify, with people and automated tools, so not too much of any given process is dependent on few individuals.
 The more involved with less to do, results in easy adoption and overall acceptance quicker.

 - Evaluate Improvement Opportunities.
 Develop a process to routinely evaluate applicable quality standards to look for changes and identify opportunities for improvement.
 Understanding and acting appropriately on trends allows organizations to stay at the forefront of innovation.
 Continuous improvement results in optimization of the organization.

 In conclusion, an organization’s chance of achieving or surpassing their objectives is higher with a proper plan for software rollout.
 Beware of the pitfalls.
 These pitfalls are not new.
 Embracing lessons-learned from experienced team members or other organizations is critical to minimizing failures.
 Be honest about your resource needs, particularly team member availability.
 Regular monitoring of your objectives versus actual performance will ensure you get the most out of your investment.

 If you would like a PDF version of this article please click here.

 If you would like to learn more about quality management systems we invite you to visit our quality management system resource page.

-Learn how CEBOS APQP can help your company meet quality management compliance.
+Learn how QAD CEBOS APQP can help your company meet quality management compliance.
 Watch our webinar How to Implement APQP Right: the Process & the Benefits.